Incense In The Wind

 I ordered six different scents from One Aromatics at the suggestion of blogger Heather Stewart.
 She is particularly attracted to the Ambrosia as it uses halmaddi.
 I've not got to that yet.
 I've started with the Lemongrass, as it's a herb I like to use in cooking, and I do like the scent.

-I was struck when looking at the packets, at how much they reminded me of the packaging of Maroma Incense of Auroville Frankincense, a perfume-dipped incense I wasn't that impressed with, though I was intrigued by the company.
+I was struck when looking at the packets, at how much they reminded me of the packaging of Maroma Incense of Auroville Frankincense, an incense I wasn't that impressed with, though I was intrigued by the company.
 These are made by the same folks.
 Or, at least, in the same Utopian village of Auroville.
 The place sounds and looks fascinating.
 As an ageing hippy, it really appeals to me.

-Score: 24
+Date: June 2017 Score: 24

 One Aromatics